lammps/lammps/doc/src/pair_fep_soft.rst

 """"""""""""

-The pair styles with soft core are only enabled if LAMMPS was built with the USER-FEP package.
+The pair styles with soft core are only enabled if LAMMPS was built with the FEP package.
 The *long* versions also require the KSPACE package to be installed.
 The soft *tip4p* versions also require the MOLECULE package to be installed.
 These styles are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more